-Stage of arboricultural inspection and supervision Compliance documentation and photos must include • The project arborist must supervise the dismantling of tree Before the issue of any occupation certificate for the whole of the building Project abouts must supervise the distracting of tree protection measures After all demolition, construction and landscaping works are complete the project Arborist must assess that the subject trees have been retained in the same condition and vigour.
+Stage of arboricultural inspection and supervision Compliance documentation and photos must include Before the issue of any occupation certificate for the whole of the building The project arborist must supervise the dismantling of tree protection measures After all demolition, construction and landscaping works are complete the project Arborist must assess that the subject trees have been retained in the same condition and vigour.
 If changes to condition are identified the project Arborist must provide recommendations for remediation.